This post includes affiliate links.

 The Sunset Striped Hat uses only half double crochet stitches and gets its texture and striped pattern from the Red Heart Boutique Unforgettable yarn.
 Some people found it hard to use.
 But I actually enjoyed working with it and the results are fantastic.

-Now, you would properly ask why I called it the Sunset Striped Hat.
+Now, you would probably ask why I called it the Sunset Striped Hat.
 Well, The striped part it got from the way the colors line up so nicely.
 But the yarn’s color I used is actually called Sunset and as it looks like that I kept the name.

 How to wear the Sunset Striped Hat